-During the last three fiscal years, we made organizational changes designed to streamline decision making and support our strategic goals and evolving business model.
-We incurred \$5.0 million, \$1.9 million and \$5.5 million in severance and other benefits resulting from these actions in fiscal 2011, 2010, and 2009, respectively.
+During fiscal 2011 and 2010, we made organizational changes designed to streamline decision making and support our strategic goals and evolving business model.
+We incurred \$5.0 million and \$1.9 million in severance and other benefits resulting from these actions in fiscal 2011 and 2010, respectively.
 The severance charges are net of income related to the forfeiture of stock-based compensation awards.